-The per capita income in Gilbert in 2010 was $31,873, which is wealthy relative to Arizona and the nation.
+The per capita income in Gilbert in 2018 was $43,155, which is wealthy relative to Arizona and the nation.
 This equates to an annual income of $172,620 for a family of four.
-However, Gilbert contains both very wealthy and poor people as well.

 Gilbert is a very ethnically-diverse town.
 The people who call Gilbert home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gilbert residents report their race to be White, followed by Asian.
 Gilbert also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.26% of the town’s residents.
+People of Hispanic or Latino origin account for 17.10% of the town’s residents.
 Important ancestries of people in Gilbert include German, English, Irish, Italian, and Polish.

 The most common language spoken in Gilbert is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Chinese.